 So, what is bar pressure in a water heater?
 The water pressure in the water heater is measured by ‘bars’, therefore bar pressure is nothing but a water pressure that hits your water tank in a geyser/water heater.
 In most cases, it is suggested to buy an 8 bar pressure geyser to stay safe side irrespective of the building rise.

 This rated pressure in the geysers varies from building to building or flat to flat in an apartment.

-For example, if you are living on a loft of three stored building hence you will receive less water pressure than a guy living on the ground floor.
+For example, if you are living on a loft of three stored buildings hence you will receive less water pressure than a guy living on the ground floor.
 And, this water pressure is subject to change from time to time.

 In the morning rush hours, every house in the building withdraws water from the storage tank hence the water pressure is low in the morning but the pressure is high during noon or later in the night.

-Also, check our recommendations on best geysers based on bar pressure that is suitable for all most all kinds of buildings.
+Also, check our recommendations on the best geysers based on bar pressure that is suitable for all most all kinds of buildings.

 - 2 KW Heating Element